typedb/typedb-docs/_08-schema/01-concepts.md

 [tab:end]
 </div>

 In this example, attribute `text` can be owned by, for instance, an `article` entity.
 But what this example aims to showcase is that the `text` attribute, besides its own value, owns an attribute named `word` which in turn also owns another attribute named `position`.
-Simply put, with such structure defined in the schema, we are modeling the granularity of a `text`.
+Simply put, with such structure defined in the schema, we are modelling the granularity of a `text`.

 ### Defining an attribute to play a role
 An attribute can play a role in a relationship.
 To define the role played by an attribute, we use the `plays` keyword followed by the role's label.